15 reasons to visit Panama, NOW!

 Personally, I loved seeing the unique costumes and realizing that these tribes in Panama still have their own regions and lifestyles.

 Originally from the Darien, the Emberra tribe is found today in the Gamboa and Chagres region, just above Panama City.
+During an excursion you can visit several Emberra villages to learn more about their lifestyle and customs.

 The San Blas Islands and much of the adjacent mainland belong to the Guna tribe.
 That region and islands are officially called Guna Yala.
 You often see the women selling molas (art) in Panama City, especially in the Casco Viejo neighborhood (second photo).